IMADETHISACCOUNTFORSUFFERING/7D-YT/README.md

 7D is a youtube downloader, however it can also download videos from other social medias such as Dailymotion, Instagram, Twitter, etc...

-i think this does not work so, maybe try a better tool like stacher7?
 ## Download
 steps
 1. go to the [Releases](https://github.com/IMADETHISACCOUNTFORSUFFERING/7D-YT/releases/tag/v1) page